aleks279/site_marker_assessment/README.md

 ## The Assignment

-Update this project with the necessary changes to allow creators of `Project`s, `Report`s and `Document`s the ability to share their creations with other users.
+Update this rails application with the necessary changes to allow creators of `Project`s, `Report`s and `Document`s the ability to share their creations with other users.

 Users should also have the **ability to assign a permission level when sharing a resource.**\
 The permissions levels should resemble the following: